mpg-age-bioinformatics/jawm/docs/process_examples.md

 Run a FastQC quality check inside an Apptainer container using Slurm.

 _**Note**_: This demonstrates containerized execution with Slurm, suitable for bioinformatics workflows.
+With a parameter YAML file, this process can be initiated using `Process(name="fastqc_apptainer", param_file="parameters/fastqc_apptainer.yaml")`

 **Python Example:**
 ```python